diev/diev.github.io/_docs/en/resume.md

 October 1996 - November 1997 (1 year 2 months)

- - Development of a complex warehouse system to account all orders and to control wares movements, sales, reports: Excel VBA.
+ - Development of a complex warehouse system to account all orders and to control wares movements, sales, reports: [Excel VBA].

 ### Software Engineer at [ZAO «City Invest Bank»]